-VIRGINIA RETIREMENT SYSTEM OPEB PLAN PROVISIONS GLI HIC LODA VSDP GLIHICEligible EmployeesThe GLI program was establishedJuly 1, 1960, for stateemployees, teachers andemployees, teachers andemployees of politicalsubdivisions that elect theprogram, including the followingemployers that do not participatein VRS for retirement:• City of Richmond• City of Roanoke• City of Norfolk• Roanoke City School BoardBasic group life insurancecoverage is automatic uponemployees who leave theirposition before retirementeligibility or who take a refund oftheir accumulated retirementeligibility or who take a refund oftheir accumulated retirementmember contributions andaccrued interest. the eligible Employees The eligible employees of the LODA program include paid employees and volunteers in hazardous duty positions in Virginia localities as well as hazardous duty employees who are covered under VRS, the SPORS, or the VaLORS. off th VSDP Eligible Employees The VSDP, also known as the Disability Insurance Trust Fund, was established January 1, 1999, to provide short-term and long-term disability benefits for non-work-related and work-related disabilities.
+VIRGINIA RETIREMENT SYSTEM OPEB PLAN PROVISIONS GLI ніс LODA VSDP Eligible Employees The GLI program was established July 1, 1960, for state employees, teachers and employees of political subdivisions that elect the program, including the following employers that do not participate in VRS for retirement: • City of Richmond • City of Portsmouth • City of Roanoke • City of Norfolk • Roanoke City School Board Basic group life insurance coverage is automatic upon employment.
+Coverage ends for employees who leave their position before retirement eligibility or who take a refund of their accumulated retirement member contributions and accrued interest.
+Eligible Employees The HIC program was established January 1, 1990, for retired state employees covered under VRS, SPORS, VaLORS and JRS who retire with at least 15 years of service credit.
+Employees who retire after being on long-term disability under VSDP must have at least 15 years of service credit to qualify for the health insurance credit as a retiree.
 Eligible employees are enrolled automatically upon employment.
-They include: Full-time and part-time permanent salaried state employees covered under VRS, SPORS and VaLORS (members new to VaLORS following its creation on October 1, 1999, have been enrolled since the inception of VSDP).
-State employees hired before January 1, 1999, who elected to transfer to VSDP rather than retain their eligibility to be considered for VRS disability retirement.
-Public college and university faculty members who elect the VRS defined benefit plan.
+They include: • Full-time and part-time permanent salaried state employees covered under VRS, SPORS, VaLORS and JRS.
+Eligible Employees The eligible employees of the LODA program include paid employees and volunteers in hazardous duty positions in Virginia localities as well as hazardous duty employees who are covered under VRS, the SPORS, or the VaLORS.
+Eligible Employees The VSDP, also known as the Disability Insurance Trust Fund, was established January 1, 1999, to provide short-term and long-term disability benefits for non-work-related and work-related disabilities.
+Eligible employees are enrolled automatically upon employment.
+They include: • Full-time and part-time permanent salaried state employees covered under VRS, SPORS and VaLORS (members new to VaLORS following its creation on October 1, 1999, have been enrolled since the inception of VSDP). • State employees hired before January 1, 1999, who elected to transfer to VSDP rather than retain their eligibility to be considered for VRS disability retirement. • Public college and university faculty members who elect the VRS defined benefit plan.
 They may participate in the VSDP or their institution's disability program, if offered.
 If the institution does not offer the program or the faculty member does not make an election, he or she is enrolled in VSDP.
 Employees hired or rehired on or after July 1, 2009, must satisfy eligibility periods before becoming eligible for non-work-related short-term disability benefits and certain income-replacement levels.
 A state employee who is approved for VSDP benefits on or after the date that is five years prior to his or her normal retirement date is eligible for up to five years of VSDP benefits.